FourjsGenero/tool_fglwebrun/README.md

 ```
 $ FGLGBCDIR=/Users/leo/gbc-1.00.43/dist/customization/mygbc fglwebrun prog
 ```
+## `GASPORT`- sets a custom port the GAS is listening on
+By default `fglwebrun` starts at the port 6365 to look for a GAS.
+If a connect on that port is possible and GAS answers: port taken.
+If no connect is possible , GAS is invoked with this port.
+If a port is already bound and no GAS is listening on that port, `fglwebrun` increases the port number and checks the next port and so forth.
+If the `GASPORT` is set, only that port is probed and `fglwebrun` terminates if GAS does not/cannot run on that port.

 ## `FGLCOMPUTER`- override the default browser hostname
 On Unix (Linux/Mac) `fglwebrun` uses the `hostname` command to deduce the host GAS is running on.
 Windows : `localhost` for now.
-In case you want to make a port forwarding in the remote login case you might want to set it to `localhost`
+If you want to make a port forwarding in the remote login case you might want to set it to `localhost`
 ```
 $ ssh -L 6395:localhost:6395
 $ GASPORT=6395 FGLCOMPUTER=localhost BROWSER=gdc fglwebrun demo